dioakeimidis/coinbase-ticker/README.md

 The server runs in the following URL: `ws://localhost:8081/ws`

-During the testing it has been used the following chrome plugin:
+For testing you can use the following plugin:

 <https://chromewebstore.google.com/detail/websocket-test-client/fgponpodhbmadfljofbimhhlengambbn>